 Note, this post contains some affiliate links.
 For more info see my disclosures here.

 In the past I’ve made a DIY floating shelf with no brackets for my office makeover.
-But this time I wanted to keep things more simple and use hidden, heavy duty steel brackets.
+But this time I wanted to keep things more simple and use hidden, heavy duty steel brackets (similar here).

-Note, these brackets are about 1/8″ wider than a 2×8 (which is 1.5″ wide).
+The brackets that I used are about 1/8″ thicker than a 2×8 (which is 1.5″ thick).
 However, once hung on the wall it’s really hard to tell unless you get up close.
 I decided to go with them because they are heavy duty and I only needed to buy two of them to support my longer shelf with heavier items.
-But, there are other floating shelf brackets available that are less wide if you prefer!

-Update: After making shelves again for our new home, I would recommend better quality wall anchors than what comes with the brackets.
-Further, for really heavy and wider shelves (closer to 12″ wide), I would only use these brackets if you can secure them to the wall studs instead of drywall.
+However, if you are making wider shelves (closer to 12″ wide) and shelves that are heavier, I would only use these brackets if you can secure them to the wall studs instead of drywall with anchors.

 How to Make an Easy DIY floating shelf with brackets